-Mold growth in your home is more than merely an unpleasant sight.
-It is a health hazard to your family, especially to those who are sensitive to it.
-Learning how to prevent moldy appliances can prevent mold exposure symptoms from mild irritations to serious respiratory and other health problems.
+Mold growth in your home is more than an unpleasant sight, it’s a health hazard to your family, especially to those who are sensitive to it.
+Learning how to prevent moldy appliances can prevent mold exposure symptoms from mild irritations to severe respiratory and other health problems.

 While it may seem counterintuitive to clean the machines that clean other items in your home, regular inspection and thorough cleaning of those appliances can prevent the spread of dangerous mold spores.